geopython/geopython-workshop/workshop/jupyter/content/data/README.md

 NB "Antarctica" has been removed from the "countries" datasets as it gave problems with reprojections...

-Sample_geozarr has been produced in the scope of this training using numpy with random numbers.
+`sample_geozarr.zarr.zip` has been produced in the scope of this training using numpy with random numbers.